 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents who were prescribed antianxiety drugs.
-Antianxiety medications are administered to patients experiencing anxiety or depression.
+This is the percent of residents who were prescribed antianxiety medications.
+These medications are typically prescribed to residents suffering from anxiety or depression.

 Managing Depression Among Residents